World looks to India for affordable and sustainable technology solutions: PM Modi - ExBulletin

 He said the digital size of the country is immense and the digital potential is unparalleled.

-“With the future offering great potential with rapid technological advancements, it is important to reflect and plan how our innovation and efforts further contribute to bringing about positive changes in people’s lives and improving various sectors such as health, education, agriculture and MSMEs ”says Modi.
+As the future holds great potential with rapid advancements in technology, it is important to think and plan how our innovation and efforts further contribute to bringing about positive changes in people’s lives and improving various sectors such as healthcare. , education, agriculture and MSMEs, said Modi said.

 The Prime Minister’s message was read at the Indian Mobile Phone Congress which started on Wednesday.